elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Release notes
 - No migration path is available for adding anti-affinity in openstack.
 - Mirgration of harbor to v.2.0.0 requires a manual garbage collaction.
 Please follow the steps described here: [https://goharbor.io/docs/1.10/administration/garbage-collection/].
 Could be a good idea to backup aswell [https://github.com/elastisys/ck8s-ops/tree/master/backup/harbor].
+- Migration of Grafana to 7.0.3 requires a manual database backup and restore to preserve the customer data.
+Please follow the steps described [here](docs/migration.md#service-cluster).

 ### Added
 - The master and worker VMs in openstack can now, optionally, have anti-affinity or soft anti-affinity.
 Soft anti-affinity is not available in Safespring.